About siblings of autistic children

 It’s good for all children to have one-on-one time with their parents, but it can be especially helpful for siblings of autistic children.

-One-on-one time sends the message that your typically developing children are special and their feelings and experiences matter to you.
+One-on-one time sends the message that each of your children is special and their feelings and experiences all matter to you.
 This is good for their confidence and sense of belonging to your family.
 And when your children feel positive about themselves, it can be good for their relationship with their sibling.

-- setting aside regular time for your typically developing children each day – it might be a bedtime story, or 10 minutes together at the end of each day when you tell your children three positive things they did in the day
+- Set aside regular time for your children each day.
+It might be a bedtime story, or it might be 10 minutes at the end of each day when you tell your children 3 positive things they did in the day.

-- taking a few minutes to listen when your children want to tell you something – this can help if you can’t always set aside a regular time each day
+- Stop what you’re doing and listen when your children want to tell you something.
+This can help if you can’t always set aside a regular time each day.

-- making time for special activities with your children – this could be taking your children to the swimming pool or a movie
+- Make time for special activities with your children.
+This could be taking your children to the swimming pool or a movie.

-- using a trusted babysitter or respite carer to look after your autistic child for a day or weekend – this way you can spend more time with your typically developing children.
+- Use a trusted babysitter or respite carer to look after your autistic child for a day or weekend.
+This can give you the chance to spend one-on-one time with your other children.

 Finding ways for autistic children and siblings to spend fun time together